societe-generale/ci-droid/README.md

 - on another branch than the default branch - typically for a PR

 Several instances of [CI-droid tasks-consumer](https://github.com/societe-generale/ci-droid-tasks-consumer) service are listening and processing the events on the other side of the channels.

-#### Presentation

-Reading the documentation below is probably faster, but if you want to get an idea of the services CI-doird can provide, you can have a look at [this presentation given during Agile India 2019](https://www.youtube.com/watch?v=myBnYjYOPbo)

 #### push on default branch